 But whether it is Howard’s or Rudd’s or Turnbull’s is immaterial.
 What matters is that Australia will eventually have an ETS of sorts.
 It will pay dearly for the unnecessary years of delay and will have no one to blame but itself.
 But others may want to apportion blame to Australia’s prevarication.
 The country is the biggest per capita carbon emitter in the world and has thumbed its nose at collective action for 12 years.
 Why should Bangladesh or Malaysia rein in its emissions when rich Australia won’t?

-Australia relied on the US to get away with its unilateralism.
-But as a country reliant on what it digs out of the country to survive, this is dangerous behaviour.
-Many nations and would-be trading partners have not forgotten Australia’s selfishness over Kyoto.Therefore it is important Australia goes to Copenhagen with an attitude more in keeping with its supposed reputation for mateship.
+Australia hid behind the US to get away with its unilateralism.
+But as a country reliant on what it digs out of the ground, this is dangerous behaviour.
+Many nations and would-be trading partners have not forgotten Australia’s selfishness over Kyoto.
+It is important Australia goes to Copenhagen with an attitude more in keeping with its supposed reputation for mateship.
 An ETS signed in law would be a good apology for inaction in the past.

 Milne’s frustration is understandable.
 This is undoubtedly a problem and one that Australia can play a much bigger part in resolving.
-But developing nations won’t hear the Senator pious wishes.
+But developing nations won’t hear the Senator’s pious wishes.
 If they think of the Australian Greens at all it will be that they voted against the CPRS.
-The party is playing Greener than Thou politics but it means they end up taking sides with the denialists.
+The party is playing Greener than Thou politics but they end up taking sides with the denialists.
 They may want a perfect ETS but that is not on the table.
 What is on offer is an apology.
 They should vote for that.